19hours/sg-statutes/Acts/Financial Advisers Act.md

 (b) the person who last had possession, custody or control of such book and the place where that person may be found.

-[SF Bill, Clause 166; ASIC 2001, s.
-38]

 ### Offences under this Division

-76\.—(1) Any person who, without reasonable excuse, refuses or fails to comply with a requirement imposed under section 72, 74(7) or 75 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.
+76\.—(1) Any person who, without reasonable excuse, refuses or fails to comply with a requirement imposed under section 72, 72A(5), 74(3)(d) or (7) or 75, or pursuant to an authorisation referred to in section 73(2)(d), shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.

+[Act 35 of 2012 wef 18/03/2013]

-(2) Any person who, in purported compliance with a requirement imposed under section 72, 74(7) or 75, furnishes information or makes a statement that is false or misleading in a material particular shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.
+(2) Any person who, in purported compliance with a requirement imposed under this Subdivision, furnishes information or makes a statement that is false or misleading in a material particular shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.

+[Act 35 of 2012 wef 18/03/2013]

 (3) It shall be a defence to a prosecution for an offence under subsection (2) if the defendant proves that he believed on reasonable grounds that the information or statement was true and not misleading.

-(4) Any person who conceals, destroys, mutilates or alters any book relating to a matter that the Authority is investigating or about to investigate under this Division or, where such a book is within the territory of Singapore, takes or sends the book out of Singapore, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 2 years or to both.
+(4) Any person, who conceals, destroys, mutilates or alters any book, equipment or article relating to a matter that the Authority is investigating or about to investigate under this Division or who, where any such book, equipment or article is within the territory of Singapore, takes or sends the book, equipment or article out of Singapore, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 2 years or to both.

+[Act 35 of 2012 wef 18/03/2013]

-(5) Any person who, without reasonable excuse, obstructs or hinders the Authority in the exercise of any power under section 72, 74 or 75, or obstructs or hinders a person who is executing a warrant issued under section 73, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.
+(5) Any person who, without reasonable excuse, obstructs or hinders the Authority in the exercise of any power under section 72, 74 or 75, or obstructs or hinders a person who is exercising any power under section 72A(1) or (5) or executing a warrant issued under section 73, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.

+[Act 35 of 2012 wef 18/03/2013]

-(6) The occupier, or person in charge, of the premises that a person enters under a warrant issued under section 73 who fails to provide to that person all reasonable facilities and assistance for the effective exercise of his powers under the warrant shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both.
+(6) Any occupier or person in charge of any premises who fails to provide, to any person who enters those premises under section 72A(1) or under a warrant issued under section 73(1), all reasonable facilities and assistance for the effective exercise of that person’s powers under section 72A(1) or (5) or under the warrant, as the case may be, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both.

-[SF Bill, Clause 168; ASIC 2001, ss.
-63-67]
+[Act 35 of 2012 wef 18/03/2013]

+Division 4 —

+Transfer of Evidence

+### Interpretation of this Division

+76A\.
+In this Division —

+“Commercial Affairs Officer” means a Commercial Affairs Officer appointed under section 64 of the Police Force Act (Cap.
+235);

+“police officer” means a member of the Singapore Police Force who is deployed in the Commercial Affairs Department of that Force.

+[Act 35 of 2012 wef 18/03/2013]

+### Evidence obtained by Authority may be used in criminal investigations and proceedings

+76B\.—(1) Notwithstanding the provisions of any written law or any rule of law, the Authority may furnish any book, document, written record of any examination or other information obtained by the Authority in the exercise of its powers under this Part to —

+(a) a police officer;

+(b) a Commercial Affairs Officer; or

+(c) the Public Prosecutor,

+for the purposes of any investigation into or criminal proceedings against a person for an alleged contravention of any provision under this Act.

+(2) For the avoidance of doubt, any book, document, written record of examination or other information furnished by the Authority under subsection (1) shall not be inadmissible in any criminal proceedings by reason only that it was first obtained by the Authority in the exercise of its powers under this Act, and the admissibility thereof shall be determined in accordance with the rules of evidence under written law and any relevant rules of law.

+[Act 35 of 2012 wef 18/03/2013]

 ## PART VII